navi-language/website/learn.md

 Navi (/ˈnævi/) is a high-performance programming and stream computing language developed in Rust, originally designed for complex and high-performance computing tasks.
 It is also suited as a glue language embedded within heterogeneous services in financial systems.

-In addition to its capabilities as a statically-typed, compiled language, Navi offers the convenience of script-like execution.
+In addition to its capabilities as a statically typed, compiled language, Navi offers the convenience of script-like execution.
 It can compile source code into Bytecode (without JIT) or Machine Code (with JIT), providing a flexible development workflow.
-Theoretically, Navi delivering competitive performance on par with Go, Rust, and C.
+Theoretically, Navi delivers competitive performance on par with Go, Rust, and C.

 ### Language Design Philosophy